4 Tips on providing best feedback on 3D renders

 There are a couple of ways to markup images:

-The first method is to simply draw arrows and circles and comment over the same.
-You can print the image first and do this the traditional way with pen/pencil, or use screenshot tools like Lightshot.
-Personally, Lightshot is the best tool, which is light, flexible and easy to use by even a layman.
+The first method is to draw arrows and circles and comment over the same direction.
+You can print the copy first and do this the traditional way with pen/pencil, or use screenshot tools like Lightshot.
+Personally, Lightshot is the best tool, which is light, flexible and easy to use by even a layperson.
 You will be amazed by the ease of using this tool.

 Below is one such creative markup example for reference.

-The other simple way is to use numbers for notes and then providing a supplementary word document that enlists the changes.
+The other simple way is to use numbers for notes and then providing an additional word document that enlists the changes.

 Below is one such example.